aniyahmoore28/CAD--Advanced-/README.md

 * [2.4 "Put it all together!"](https://github.com/aniyahmoore28/CAD--Advanced-/blob/main/README.md#24-put-it-all-together)

 ---
+# Overall Goal
+My overall goal in the project was to create a peice of art on oinshape with instructions i had to follow on my own.
+Therefore if i had an issue i had to solve it on my own.
+Taking my mistakes into my own hands.

 # Skateboard
 # Description
 In this assignment is was presented with the task of creating a skateboard.
 I was given instructiins and measuremnts in order to prperly scale out and create the legos and duck.
 I learned many things from this project.
 In cluding the fact the designing in onshape is not hard to make and can be simplified using shortcuts and cheat codes.
 There were many shortcuts that were revealed to me that i will be using in the furture for assitance.